-We are pleased to announce that Indy, the 20-year-old wild Bornean orangutan in Sebangau peat-swamp forest, is recently identified pregnant by our primate scientists at the Natural Laboratory of Peat-swamp Forest (NLPSF).
+We are pleased to announce that Indy, the 20-year-old wild Bornean orangutan in Sebangau National Park, is recently identified pregnant by our primate scientists at the Natural Laboratory of Peat-swamp Forest (NLPSF).

 The pregnancy test was carried out by testing Indy’s urine samples that were collected after several follows in the forest.
 Based on the result, the indicator of the test kit has made strong evidence of Indy’s pregnancy.
 It was Keto, the flanged male orangutan, that was found mating with Indy.

 “The pregnancy is pretty obvious.
 We saw Indy while resting in the tree, she seems to have a huge belly.
 Then, we tried to take her urine samples to make sure whether she’s pregnant or not” said Axel, the orangutan scientist.

 This is the second pregnancy of this first daughter of Indah, Indy’s mother, after her first offspring, Icarus, was born in 2012.
 Until now, Icarus was still observed to maintain close proximity with her mother, Indy.
 This young male orangutan went viral on the video after he attempted to take a selfie picture by using our camera trap that was placed on the tree (click here to watch the video).

 Many scientists have reported that the offsprings of orangutans will start to be independent and travel alone after they are about 8-10 years old.
 It then leads to a scientific assumption that the child-mother connection in orangutan culture is very strong.